-UK Government's tech advisors call for overhaul of social media regulation
+UK Government's tech advisers call for overhaul of social media regulation

 The UK Government should overhaul the regulation of social media companies to provide greater control over how users are targeted by digital content, according to the UK Government’s independent advisors on data-driven technology.